sm7/sessionmark/README.md

 Local-first.
 No cloud.
 No auth.
 Works with Claude Code, Cursor, Codex CLI, Gemini CLI, Aider — and any MCP client.

-> **Cross-agent fidelity caveat:** bookmark recovers the thread of thought, not live runtime state.
+> **Cross-agent fidelity caveat:** sessionmark recovers the thread of thought, not live runtime state.
 Goal, files, TODOs, and recent exchange carry over.
 Open DB connections, running dev servers, and the original agent's native tool reasoning do not.

 ---